Spectrum Analysis

 Transient field Analysis

-XSA has built in special functionalities for the analysis of spectra containing small differences in counting rates in selected peaks.
-Such spectra are taken typically in perturbed angular correlation measurements.
+XSA has built in special functionality for the analysis of spectra containing small differences in counting rates in selected peaks.
+Such spectra are typically taken in perturbed angular correlation measurements for two magnetic field directions at the target.

 A special set of commands is provided: ud,rat,anis.